lipiventura/PFL-FEUP/README.md

 ### Internal Representation of the Game State

-We represent the game state with a list of lists that have the same dimensions of the board Mitozo in played in (8x8).
+We represent the game state with a list of lists that have the same dimensions of the board Mitozo played in (8x8).

 Each row of the board has three different states.
 It can be empty, wich means there are no pieces on that square at the moment, a p1 that represents player 1 and a p2 that represents player 2.

-In the next three subsections we have the internal state representation ate different moments of the game.
+In the next three subsections we have the internal state representation at different moments of the game.

 #### Initial Representation

-The predicate responsible for the drawing of the board is called display_game(+GameState) calling another predicate to draw every line of the board.
-Mitozo is a game played only in an eight by eight board, so we don't have the need to have varying sizes of the board.
+The predicate responsible for the drawing of the board is called display_game(+GameState), that calls another predicate to draw every line of the board.
+Mitozo is a game played only in an eight by eight board, so we don't have the need to have different sizes of the board.

 ![display_game](https://user-images.githubusercontent.com/39671616/150494666-90d954f8-5db3-40b9-aa90-7bc8cb83e2a3.PNG)